Dasylum/Authentication-System/README.md

 # Authentication-System
-An authentication system using nodejs, mongoose, express, passportjs and JWT.
+An Instagram authentication system using nodejs, mongoose, express, passportjs and JWT.